 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

-The rules should change or create more consistency in the employment practices of marihuana businesses.
-This consistency will affect matters daily.
+The rules should create more consistency in the hearing process for applicants and licensees.
+The matters come up on a daily basis.

 B. Describe the difference between current behavior/practice and desired behavior/practice.